Golden-brown zucchini parmesan fritters on tray

 Very Easy Crispy Oven-Baked Zucchini Parmesan Fritters (Gluten-Free)

 These crispy oven-baked zucchini Parmesan fritters are a gluten-free, lighter alternative to traditional fried fritters.
-Made with fresh zucchini, carrots, eggs, buckwheat flour, and a crisp Parmigiano base, they deliver golden edges and a soft centre without deep-frying.
+Made with fresh zucchini, carrots, eggs, buckwheat flour, and a crisp Parmigiano base, they create golden edges and a soft center without deep-frying.
 Perfect for meal prep, quick lunches, or easy vegetarian dinners.

-These easy zucchini fritters are made simply.
-They are not rushed or shaped with too much flour or breadcrumbs, and they do not need frying to taste good.
-Instead, the recipe focuses on preparing the vegetables well.
+These easy zucchini fritters are made with simple ingredients.
+They are not rushed or overfloured or breadcrumbed, and they do not need frying to taste good.
+Instead, the recipe focuses on properly preparing the vegetables.
 Moisture is managed, and the mixture is allowed to rest so the ingredients blend naturally.
 The trick for extra-crisp and flavor is to add a touch of Parmesan.

 This method completely changes the dish.
 Instead of heavy, greasy fritters, you get lighter and more balanced ones.
 The bottom crisps up gently while the Parmigiano Reggiano melts and turns golden in the oven.
 This creates a tasty crust that holds the fritters together and adds depth of flavor.
 Inside, the texture stays soft and moist, making the vegetables easy to see instead of hiding in a thick batter.